Kamal578/container-case-ASP/README.md

 ## How it works
 - Each `Container` tracks its `amount` of water and its neighbors.
-- Connecting two containers merges their components and redistributes water evenly across every container in that component.
+- Connecting two containers merges their components and redistributes water evenly across every container in that component; duplicate edges and cycle-forming connections are ignored to avoid extra work.
 - Adding water to any container also redistributes within its component; disconnecting stops future sharing but keeps current levels.

 ## Usage patterns